haloglu/insider-homeworks/week-3/homework-1-real-time-management-application/readme.md

-# To-Do List App ✅
+# Real Time Management Application ✅

 This assignment focuses on **creating an interactive task management application**, where users can dynamically manage their to-do items.